Between April 1, 2021 and March 31, 2022:

 Meals & Bagged Lunches

-With the generous support of the community and the Calgary Food Bank, the DI offers 3 daily meals and bagged lunches for anyone who needs it in our emergency shelters.
+With the generous support of the community and the Calgary Food Bank, the DI offers three daily meals and bagged lunches for anyone who needs it in our emergency shelters.
 We serve hundreds of meals on any given day and are following Alberta Public Health’s COVID-19 health and safety protocols.

 The DI has several sleep programs to fit the needs of Calgarians without stable housing.
 Prior to COVID-19, we had over 1,000 beds available with nearly 20% of beds designated for women.
 With COVID-19, we have opened various sites and we decreased the capacity of our main building considerably to ensure safe physical distancing.
 The health and safety of clients and staff is the DI’s top priority.